silviaperelli/Anonymization_EA_CEP_thesis/README.md

 *   **/src/main/java/jgea/query**:
     *   `MainQuery.java`: Defines the fixed Liebre analysis query (`Q`) that is used to evaluate the quality of an anonymized stream.

+*   **/src/main/java/jgea/grammar**:
+    *    `GrammarGenerator.java`: A class that generates the grammar file (.bnf).
+This grammar defines the set of rules used by the evolutionary algorithm to create valid Tree<String> genotypes, which represent the candidate solutions.

 *   **/src/main/java/jgea/metrics**:
     *   `MetricsConsumer.java`: A custom collector that gather performance metrics (tuple counts) during a query execution.
     *   `F1Score.java` / `EuclideanDistance.java` / `ModificationPrivacy.java` / `SuppressionPrivacy.java` / `DuplicationPrivacy.java`: Classes that implement the distance functions used to calculate the fitness scores for the objectives.